iai-callgrind/iai-callgrind/docs/src/cli_and_env/output/terminal_output.md

 Note that independently of the value of the `--nocapture` option, all logging output of a valgrind tool itself is stored in files in the output directory of the benchmark.
-Since Iai-Callgrind needs the logging output of valgrind tools stored in files, there is no option to disable the creation of these log files.
+Since Gungraun needs the logging output of valgrind tools stored in files, there is no option to disable the creation of these log files.
 But, if anything goes sideways you might be glad to have the log files around.